-The District has not established a pension plan as the District does not have employees.
-The Internal Revenue Service has determined that fees of office received by Commissioners are wages subject to federal income tax withholding for payroll tax purposes only.
+Payments are made into the social security system for all employees.
+The Internal Revenue Service has determined that fees of office received by Commissioners are considered wages subject to federal income tax withholding for payroll tax purposes only.
+See Note 10 for the District's pension plan.